Nordicom

 The Nordic Information Centre for Media and Communication Research (Nordicom) is a non-profit knowledge center based at the University of Gothenburg that works to collect and communicate media and communication research and facts conducted in the Nordic countries.
-The purpose of Nordicom work is to develop the knowledge of media's role in society.
+The purpose of Nordicom's work is to develop the knowledge of media's role in society.
 This is done through: